SAP-archive/ase-nodejs-async-odbc-interface/README.md

 });
 ```

-Create an instance by using the helper function:
+Creating an instance by using the helper function:

 ```javascript
 var db = require("sapase")();